• Home

 Unveiling of Rainforest Felted Wall Hangings

 All welcome to join us to unveil and celebrate Project eARTh’s three Rainforest Felted Wall hangings.
 The event is free, with tea, coffee and cake.
+The colourful wall hangings were made by participants with artist Carol Wilson, especially for Fairfield Surestart Children’s Centre.
+For a change, we chose a theme further afield than the High

 Stained Glass Inspired Silk Panels

 Thank you for joining us on Thursday 28th Feb to unveil the beautiful silk painted panels, inspired by the Charles Eamer Kempe stained glass windows in Spring Bank Arts Centre.
 These window and wall hangings were made by participants in Project eARTh ( Environmental arts and health) with artist Amanda Whewell.
-They will be displayed at Spring Bank Arts Centre, alongside a book of smaller silk painted pieces also inspired by the windows.
+They will be displayed

 Arts Award success in 2018!

 Well done to our 38 young people who passed their Arts Award during 2018!
 We’ve achieved 20 Explore level, 15 Bronze and 3 Silver; from the Music Arts Pod, Tall Tales and Film Cuts Club.
 Everyone’s work was inspired and of such high quality that the moderator was “very impressed”!
+Arts Award inspires young people

 Project eARTh silk painting